 Community Benefits Guideline

-The Guideline provides a clear framework for effective community benefit arrangements for new grid-connected wind, solar and energy storage projects on the South West Interconnected System.
+The Guideline provides a clear framework for effective community benefit arrangements for new grid-connected wind, solar and energy storage projects on the South West Interconnected System (SWIS).
 By using the Guideline, renewable energy developers, Local Governments and community groups can ensure that benefits arrangements are fair, transparent and consistent, supporting local priorities and aligned to local needs.
 The Guideline will empower host communities to share in the economic dividends of the energy transition while also supporting developers in building strong and lasting social licence and streamlining project delivery.

 Read the Guideline